 Universities are also key pioneers, making great strides in using interactive technology to teach some of the most extensive medical training.
 Whether VR technology is being used to train students or for patient education, this technology is now becoming a standard in medical curriculum, like Stanford University, who has paved the way, inspiring other universities to invest in VR technology.
 Intervoke has been witness to many universities building and developing VR labs across the US, preparing for full VR immersion learning applications to accelerate retention and simulated lab experiences.
 Right here in our own state, the University of Colorado Anschutz Medical Campus has built a brand-new VR lab dedicated to teaching students the anatomy and physiology of the human body.
 The biggest hurdles have come from university budgets and board approvals, although the change is finally upon us, and soon VR labs will be the standard in each university.

 2019 is going to be an exciting time for VR technology, with so many new VR labs under development in universities and the emerging need for VR training applications, this could be a very pivotal moment in educational history.
 Libraries across the US are now offering free VR access to many different kinds of learning applications, and this will only set the precedence for learning technology, including: eLearning, interactive Unity training apps, and online LMS integration.
-So, be prepared to level up, education is due for a change and it’s happening now on a university level, and it won’t be long before k-12 curriculum will no longer rely on text books and chalk!
+So, be prepared to level up, education is due for a change and it’s happening now on a university level, and it won’t be long before k-12 curriculum will no longer rely on current technology!